 Table of contents.
 (With last update date) Cover Foreword (August 13, 2009) Part 1.

 Research has shown that tribes of hunter-gatherers moved into Britain from Spain and France with extraordinary rapidity when global warming brought an end to the ice age 14,700 years ago and settled in a cavern – known as Gough's Cave – in the Cheddar Gorge in what is now Somerset.
 From the bones they left behind, scientists have also discovered these people were using sophisticated butchering techniques to strip flesh from the bones of men, women and children.
 "These people were processing the flesh of humans with exactly the same expertise that they used to process the flesh of animals," said Professor Chris Stringer of the Natural History Museum in London.

+Send me something.
+Life hacks.
+Fruit MRIs - Pineapple, Bananas, Orange.
 The layman is most familiar with MRIs, or magnetic resonance imaging, as a tool used to scan the severity of a brain or bodily injury — or, in more severe circumstances, as a cancer test — but they’re regularly used for research purposes like psych studies, or simply messed around with by bored researchers.
 Redditor Junglistandy has alerted us to a series of beautiful, animated MRIs of fruits: A pineapple, an orange, and a cluster of bananas.

 They have to be seen to be believed: Here’s an MRI of a pineapple: And an orange: Top 10 Places You Don’t Want To Visit.
 Travel In previous lists we have looked at amazing holiday destinations – today we are looking at the bottom ten; these are ten places you don’t want to visit!
 Having said that, maybe the curious would get a thrill from visiting some of these strange and dangerous places, but for most of us, reading about it is quite enough.
 Feel free to mention any other contenders for the list in the comments.
 Foods to Improve Moods - Healthy Living Tips at WomansDay.com.

 While that tub of ice cream in the back of the freezer may be what you crave when you’re feeling blue, there is a long list of other (healthier!)

 But did you know your favorite flavors can actually do your body good?
 According to Christina Suarez, master herbalist and owner of TheGoodHerbCo.com, while spices are only effective when eaten at least daily, each has its own specific health benefits.
 Biography.
 Team of Dutch scientists want to create island the size of Hawaii from plastic bottles.
 A recycled island could be made using plastic bottles floating in the Pacific say scientist / WHIM Architecture Source: Supplied Solar and wave energy will be used to sustain the island and its 500,000 inhabitants / WHIM Architecture Source: Supplied Designers plan to model the island on the waterways of Venice, Italy / WHIM Architecture Source: Supplied.

 The 28-year-old's strictly religious parents would not allow a dog in the house, considering the animal unclean.
 But then Miss Ramouni stumbled across a website article about miniature guide horses in April 2008.
 'It was something that I never thought about for myself,' she said.
 Rare Book Room.